keeganasmith/Huffman_Twitter_Bot/README.md

 # Huffman_Twitter_Bot
- Uses the huffman coding algorithm to compress tweets
+TLDR:Bot that uses the huffman coding algorithm to compress tweets with the keyword "compress" and can decode those messages with the keyword " decode ".
+Twitter bot username is @bot90861498